AxeThrowingPlaces

 Charleston's axe throwing scene is spread across the metro, but that works in your favor -- every venue is embedded in a neighborhood worth exploring.
 Park Circle for breweries and walkability, downtown Summerville for small-town charm, Ladson for a family-friendly evening.
 Pick the neighborhood that fits your day, and the axe throwing will be there.

-Browse all South Carolina axe throwing venues in our directory, or explore top-rated venues across the country.
+Browse all South Carolina axe throwing venues in our directory, read our South Carolina state guide for 16 venues across the Palmetto State, or explore top-rated venues across the country.

 Find More Venues in North Charleston